harshalpatil2012/DevUtils/Misc/fb.md

 - Initiated and drove improvements in the release cycle for operation API, resulting in a 60% performance enhancement through query refactoring and N+1 query problem resolution.

 ### Innovate with Intention
-- Proactively addressed customer pain points by resolving over 10 production issues, including critical billing issues that posed reputation risks to Mastercard's brand.
+- Proactively addressed customer pain points by resolving over 10 production issues, including critical billing issues that posed reputation risks to MA's brand.
 - Implemented innovative solutions such as Gzip improvement, leading to a 40% improvement in execution time for API calls.
 - Introduced new business features to improve fraud detection for card testing attacks, demonstrating understanding of customer needs and industry challenges.
 - Increased resilience for preq service, enhancing the overall stability and reliability of the system.